 Best Way to Validate Email Addresses in C#

-So instead, why not let Microsoft do the hard work of validate email addresses in C#?
-Their .Net library gets updated regularly with all the new validation methods automatically across all platforms (forms, asp.net etc..) meaning you need only call their methods from you code and you are up to date.
+So instead, why not let Microsoft do the hard work of validating email addresses in C#?
+Their .Net library gets updated regularly with all the new validation methods automatically across all platforms (forms, asp.net etc..) meaning you need only call their methods from your code and you are up to date.